 • Fill the seed starting containers with MOIST homemade seed starting mix, and tamp it down with your fingers.
 (If you don’t tamp it, the soil will settle over time, and your roots will be exposed.)
 Top off the flat with more dirt, but this time don’t tamp it.

-• Gently grasp the seed and gently insert it root-down into the ground.
+• Gently grasp the seed and gently insert its root down into the ground.
 Sometimes it will stand, sometimes it won’t.
 That’s okay.
 If they get covered up a bit that’s okay too, they’ll emerge in a day or two.

-• Onions are heavy feeders, and they will be in this space for quite a while, pulling nutrients out of the soil.
+• Onions are heavy feeders they like a manure rich soil, and they will be in this space for quite a while, pulling nutrients out of this soil.
 Don’t space them too closely.
 I plant 4 to every 1 square inch.

 • Sprinkle a very thin layer of vermiculite on top.
 This will help to prevent damping off disease.

 • If the root becomes exposed I gently bury that portion.
-If you have any that grew in upside down, or crooked, then replant them.
+If you have any that grew upside down or crooked, then replant them.

 • Fill the seed tray with MOIST seed starting mix (this is my favorite homemade mix recipe) and tamp it down with your fingers.
 (If you don’t tamp it, the soil will settle over time, and your roots will be exposed.)
 Top off the flat with more dirt, but this time don’t tamp it.